-The batch script will attempt to install the MIP dependencies in a conda environment called MIP_rare.
-Some programs does not play nicely together and are installed in separate conda environments.
-MIP will install the following environments by default:
+By default the batch script will attempt to install the MIP dependencies in a conda environment called mip_rd-dna

-It is possible to specify which environments to install using the
+It is possible to specify the name of the environment using the

 For a full list of available options and parameters, run:

 For a full list of parameter defaults, run: